arda-e/database-repository/README.md

 ### Star the Repo
 If you find this series helpful, give it a star!
 It helps others discover it.

 Questions?
-Open an issue or reach out on Twitter.
+Open an issue.
+Comment under the article.

 Let's build something reliable together.

 ## Resources